Contents Contact

 The embedded email is the recipient, a distinct stamp must be attached for each one.
 The milter gets the list of recipients from To and CC headers.
 BCC headers and envelope recipients are ignored, because a stamp would reveal their existence.

-There are two ways to specify that a message is outgoing:
+There are two ways to specify which messages are considered outgoing:

-2. With the -i command-line option, messages received from listed network addresses are considered outgoing.
-E.g.
+With the −i command-line option, messages received from listed network addresses are considered outgoing.
+E.g.:

 -i 127.0.0.1,192.0.2.1/24,2001:db8::1/32